sneh12345/cs50-files/README.md

 # How to use the CS50 library in Visual Studio Code

-Download the files, and write
+Download the files,
+then run make to compile them.

 ```
 #include "cs50.h"